Torenia, widely known as Wishbone Flower, is a genus of about 15 species in the family Linderniaceae, native to Africa and Southeast Asia.

 The common name “Bluewings” refers to its wing-shaped petals.

-These brightly colored flowers resemble the face of a clown, hence the common name "Clown Flower".
+These brightly colored flowers also resemble a face of a clown, hence the common name “Clown Flower”.
 This is especially true with the pink, yellow and white varieties.

 Torenia symbolizes happiness and charm.

 Due to its shade tolerance and array of colors, Torenia is often used as a companion to Impatiens, Caladiums, Begonias and Coleus.

 Torenia doesn’t like being transplanted, so keep it in the pot or sow straight into the garden.
 However, it’s not impossible to transplant it, but it does require some skills and techniques to perform it correctly.